quelea-projection/quelea-projection.github.io/docs/Developers.md

 ## This all sounds a bit draconian

 Please don't take all the above as our attempt to discourage contributions.
 As much as we'd love to accept anyone's patches from anywhere, this just isn't practical.
 In fact, some years ago we accepted a couple of patches with minimal checking, but it caused all sorts of issues and took us months to properly rectify.
-We feel it's much better to lay down the rules / expectations first, so that people aren't disappointed later if their patches aren't accepted (or we request further work before they are.)---
+We feel it's much better to lay down the rules / expectations first, so that people aren't disappointed later if their patches aren't accepted (or we request further work before they are.)

 ---